-- 4.1 If using the Method 9 Plan of Condition 3.1, - the observer shall record a. - (i) the name of the stationary source, emission unit and location, stationary source type, observer's name and affiliation, and the date on the Visible Emissions Field Data Sheet in <insert Visible Emissions Field Data Sheet Section number>; - (ii) the time, estimated distance to the emissions location, sun location, approximate wind direction, estimated wind speed, description of the sky Condition (presence and color of clouds), plume background, and operating rate (load or fuel consumption rate or best estimate if unknown) on the sheet at the time opacity observations are initiated and completed;
+- 4.1 If using the Method 9 Plan of Condition 3.1, - the observer shall record: a. - (i) the name of the stationary source, emission unit and location, emission unit type, observer's name and affiliation, and the date on the Visible Emissions Field Data Sheet in <insert Visible Emissions Field Data Sheet Section number>; - (ii) the time, estimated distance to the emissions location, sun location, approximate wind direction, estimated wind speed, description of the sky Condition (presence and color of clouds), plume background, and operating rate (load or fuel consumption rate or best estimate if unknown) on the sheet at the time opacity observations are initiated and completed; - (iii) the presence or absence of an attached or detached plume and the approximate distance from the emissions outlet to the point in the plume at which the observations are made;

-- (iii) the presence or absence of an attached or detached plume and the approximate distance from the emissions outlet to the point in the plume at which the observations are made: - (iv) opacity observations to the nearest five percent at 15-second intervals on the Visible Emissions Observation in Section <insert Visible Emissions Section number>, and - (v) the minimum number of observations required by the permit; each momentary observation recorded shall be deemed to represent the average opacity of emissions for a 15-second period; - b. to determine the six-minute average opacity, divide the observations recorded on the record sheet into sets of 24 consecutive observations; sets need not be consecutive in time and in no case shall two sets overlap; for each set of 24 observations, calculate the average by summing the opacity of the 24 observations and dividing this sum by 24; record the average opacity on the sheet: - calculate and record the highest 18-consecutive-minute averages observed. c. - 4.2 If using the Smoke/No Smoke Plan of Condition 3.2, record the following information in a written log for each observation and submit copies of the recorded information upon request of the department: - the date and time of the observation; a. - from Table <insert Table of Emission Units designation>, the ID of the h. emission unit observed; - whether visible emissions are present or absent in the exhaust; c. - d. a description of the background to the exhaust during the observation; - if the emission unit starts operation on the day of the observation, the startup e. time of the emission unit: - f. name and title of the person making the observation; and - operating rate (load or fuel consumption rate). g. - 5.
+- (iv) opacity observations to the nearest five percent at 15-second intervals on the Visible Emissions Observation in Section <insert Visible Emissions Section number>, and - (v) the minimum number of observations required by the permit; each momentary observation recorded shall be deemed to represent the average opacity of emissions for a 15-second period. - b.
+To determine the six-minute average opacity, divide the observations recorded on the record sheet into sets of 24 consecutive observations; sets need not be consecutive in time and in no case shall two sets overlap; for each set of 24 observations, calculate the average by summing the opacity of the 24 observations and dividing this sum by 24; record the average opacity on the sheet. - c.
+Calculate and record the highest 6-minute and 18-consecutive-minute averages observed. - 4.2 If using the Smoke/No Smoke Plan of Condition 3.2, record the following information in a written log for each observation and submit copies of the recorded information upon request of the department: - a. the date and time of the observation; - b. from Table <insert Table of Emission Units designation>, the ID of the emission unit observed; - c. whether visible emissions are present or absent in the exhaust; - d. a description of the background to the exhaust during the observation; - e. if the emission unit starts operation on the day of the observation, the startup time of the emission unit; - f. name and title of the person making the observation; and - g. operating rate (load or fuel consumption rate). - 5.
 Visible Emissions Reporting.
-The Permittee shall report visible emissions as follows:
+When required by any of conditions 1.1 through 1.4, or in the event of replacement of any EU ID(s) <insert EU ID numbers> during the permit term, the Permittee shall report visible emissions as follows: